 The Microrad has a full 360 degree range in both roll and pitch giving the user full freedom in how to install the tilt sensor.
-There is no limitations as to how the sensor should be mounted, which removes many installation issues.
+There is no limitation as to how the sensor should be mounted, which removes many installation issues.
 Setting the installation angles is easily accomplished through the Microrad configuration program, which gives a visual representation of how the tilt sensor is supposed to be installed.

-A variety of industry-standard output strings are available from the sensor, such as CDL MiniTilt, TSS1, as well as a proprietary string outputting all values of interest from the Microrad.
+A variety of industry-standard output strings are available from the tilt sensor, such as CDL MiniTilt, TSS1, as well as a proprietary string outputting all values of interest from the Microrad.
 Custom strings are also available on request.

 The sensing elements and the signal chain within the Microrad are very low noise, giving accurate measurements.

 The long-term stability of the roll, pitch and inclination outputs are within 0.05 degrees over a period of 2 years.
-After what we recommend to send the sensor back to us for recalibration.
+After what we recommend to send the tilt sensor back to us for recalibration.
 Read more about our recalibration process .

 The Microrad employs MEMS sensing elements instead of the older electrolytic based tilt sensors.
-This means that the settling time for the sensor can be extremely low.
+This means that the settling time can be extremely low.
 It is completely configurable using the low-pass filter setting in the configuration program.
 The setting of the low-pass filter time constant is a tradeoff between rejection of disturbances due to translatory movements and how fast the sensor should react to a change in tilt.
 If the sensor is not going to experience any translatory movement, but only be rotated, the Microrad can be used as a dynamic tilt sensor by setting the low-pass filter time constant very low.
-However, for a truly dynamic sensor, where translatory movement is involved, one should look at our Horizon range of sensors.
+However, for a truly dynamic sensor, where translatory movement is involved, one should look at our Horizon range of motion sensors.

 Originally designed for offshore piling operations and construction, the Microrad tilt sensor has been built from the ground up with ruggedness in mind.
 These sensors will stand up to the harshest conditions without breaking.
 The accuracy of the Microrad sensors have been proven not to be influenced by shocks of at least 20G 11ms half sine and 75G 5ms half sine.
 A test report is available on request.